 1 This option is described for completeness.
-However, it is normally not relevant for the Charon-SSP AWS product.
+However, it is normally not relevant for the Charon-SSP cloud-specific products.

 Adding a VLAN Interface

 - Click on the Add button to open the submenu for selecting between virtual networks and VLANS. - Select VLAN.